 Installing a new water heater unit begins with the old heater.
 If you've got an electric heater, replace it with an electric heater, unless you're willing and able to run gas line and exhaust vents.
-If you've got a gas hot water heater, stick with gas, unless your breaker box has room for (and you're willing to install) a new 240-volt circuit.
+If you've got a gas hot water heater, stick with gas, unless your breaker box has room for a new 240-volt circuit.

 - Turn off the water and gas supply valves and/or the power.